Do you conduct cybersecurity training? If not, your city is taking on great risk.

 Because ransomware often originates from malware in email links and attachments, phishing training (above) can help prevent ransomware infections.
 In addition, IT staff and city decision makers need to learn about preventative measures such as patching and updating software, using enterprise-class antivirus software, and backing up data (both onsite and offsite).

-Cities should never pay a ransom—and we’ve written in depth about this issue in a past blog post.
+Cities should never pay a ransom.
 Quite simply, it’s not guaranteed that you will get your data back from criminals.
 Furthermore, a very high percentage of organizations do not get their data back after the untraceable funds an organization pays are long gone.
 Training should reinforce that cities should instead rely on data backup and disaster recovery plans to restore data.

 Top Reasons for Security Compromises